-Additionally, SDG&E is proposing to maintain the TOU differentials in its current effective commodity rates.
-SDG&E's marginal commodity cost study, as shown in the prepared direct testimony of SDG&E witness Jeff DeTuri (Chapter 5), forecasts that the TOU differentials from a purely forecasted, cost-based perspective, for 2024 and 2027, will be significantly lower than the current TOU differentials, particularly in the summer months.
-However, as discussed below, SDG&E believes that it is premature to decrease TOU differentials (e.g., the difference between the on-peak period and super off-peak period price) based solely on forecasts at this time.
+Additionally, SDG&E is proposing to maintain the TOU differentials in its current effective commodity rates for all customer classes, except as needed to accommodate SDG&E's proposal for residential tiered rate seasonality.
+SDG&E's marginal commodity cost study, as shown in the revised prepared direct testimony of SDG&E witness Jeff DeTuri (Chapter 5), forecasts that the TOU differentials from a purely forecasted, cost-based perspective, for 2024 and 2027, will be significantly lower than the current TOU differentials, particularly in the summer months.
+However, as discussed below, SDG&E believes that it is premature to